Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 BCI Orthopedic Support Team Summary

-Current orthopedic practice generally recommends matching knee brace selection to the individual's diagnosis rather than using the same brace for every meniscus injury.
+Current orthopedic practice generally recommends matching knee brace selection to your diagnosis rather than using the same brace for every meniscus injury.

 Healthcare providers commonly consider: